Nose Twitching: What You Need to Know

 If you notice any of these worrying signs or symptoms along with your nose twitching, it's important to see a doctor:

-Persistent or Severe Twitching: If your nose keeps twitching a lot, even after trying to make it stop by relaxing or doing other methods, it could mean there's a health problem.
+Persistent or Severe Twitching: If your nose keeps twitching a lot, even after trying to make it stop by relaxing or using other methods, it could mean there's a health problem.
 You should see a doctor to check it out.

 Severe or Worsening Symptoms: If your nose twitching gets worse or you start feeling other things like facial pain, numbness, tingling, weakness, changes in vision, or trouble speaking or swallowing, it's important to see a doctor right away.
 They can help find out if there's something else going on and how to make it better.